terracenter/gentoo_install/README.md

 ## Introduction

-Gentoo is a Linux distribution that, unlike binary distros like Arch, Debian and many others, the software is compiled locally according to the user preferences and optimizations.
+Gentoo is a Linux distribution that, unlike binary distros like Arch, Debian, and many others, the software is compiled locally according to the user preferences and optimizations.

-The name Gentoo comes from the penguin species which are known to be the fastest in the world.
+The name Gentoo comes from the penguin species, which are known to be the fastest in the world.

 I've been using Gentoo since 2002 (20+ years already :astonished: ), and what I like most about Gentoo is:

 * Is fun
 * The possibility of getting everything under control
 * Deep customization
-One learns **a lot** about GNU/Linux from using it
+One learns **a lot** about GNU/Linux from using it.

 Disclaimer: Gentoo is the perfect distribution to use the quote from an ancient adage that says: **With great power comes great responsibility**.
-Bear in mind that although Gentoo gives you a lot of flexibility and a tremendous amount of customization, it also requires time, dedication and patience.
+Remember that although Gentoo gives you a lot of flexibility and customization, it also requires time, dedication, and patience.

 If you are that kind of person, speak *emerge* and enter :sunrise: